LK4D4/lk4d4.darth.io/content/posts/timers.md

 	panic("after timers")
 }
 ```
-It prints all goroutines traces before timers spawned if run without arguments
+It prints all goroutine traces before timers spawned if run without arguments
 and after timers spawned if any argument is passed.
 We need those shady panics
 because otherwise there is no easy way to see runtime goroutines - they're excluded
 from `runtime.NumGoroutines`.
-Let's see how many goroutines Go spawns in case of
+Let's see how many goroutines Go spawns before
-before spawning any timers:
+spawning any timers:
 ```
 go run afterfunc.go 2>&1 | grep "^goroutine" | wc -l
 4